Indian cuisine is known for its vivid flavours and colours.

 Aloo gobi is usually a dry dish made from potatoes and cauliflower.
 Its sumptuous taste comes from the use of ginger, garlic, onions, and cumin seeds.
 The liberal use of turmeric gives it its yellow colour.

-Being on the dry side for a curry, it will match better with a roti (either tava or tandoori) or a naan, rather than rice.
+Being on the dry side for a curry, it will match better with a roti (either tawa or tandoori) or a naan, rather than rice.

-If you are a vegetarian there are an array of delectable dishes for you to try.
+If you are a vegetarian these are an array of delectable dishes for you to try.

 For those of you who prefer meat, you could choose one of the above as a side dish.

 Prepare to be pleasantly surprised at the depth of taste that you experience with these incredible tasty vegetarian curries.